DFEC-R2D2/r2d2/readme.md

   using its onboard sensors (TBD).
 When any issue arrises (i.e., motor currents exceeded, loss of sensors prohibiting safe opperation, TBD) the robot will immediately go to standby mode.

-In the future, the system might be augmented to run the R2 software as a Debian service under `systemd` once everything works.
+The system shall be designed to run the R2 software as a Debian service under `systemd` once everything works.
+During development, this won't be implemented for safety reasons.

-## Requirements
+# Requirements

 1. [KPP] R2 shall operate safely in one of the states described above.
 Any loss of command or fault will automatically transitition the robot into Standby mode.